 By Kevin Thorpe, Chief Economist, Americas

-Some of the latest trends and findings in the industrial sector include:
+Some of the latest trends and findings in the office sector include:

-Be sure to read our full Q2 U.S. Industrial Trends Report and watch the video below for an overview.
+Be sure to read our full Q2 U.S. Office Trends Report and watch the video below for an overview.

 As Chief Economist, Kevin is responsible for overseeing the Research Department in our major regional offices as well as focusing on national commercial real estate trends and forecasts.
 Kevin’s group produces studies and statistics on topics affecting the national and local economy, capital markets, finance, leasing fundamentals, property and project management and factors that affect supply-demand fundamentals in commercial real estate.
 Kevin has developed several econometric models to predict market trends, has authored numerous studies and survey reports and was the 2014 recipient of the National Association for Business Economics’ (NABE) Outlook Award.